john-/ham2mon/README.md

 ## Lockout File
 The Lockout file is a YAML file that can contain individual frequencies to be locked out as well as ranges of frequencies.
 All values are in Mhz (see the example for details).
 Requires the `-l/--lockout` option.

+Although the user can add lockout frequencies to the active lockouts there currently is no save option to write these out to the lockout file.
+However, those unsaved lockouts will be flagged with a 'U' in the LOCKOUT section.

 ## Channel Detection Log File
 Channel events can be written to file or other targets.
 Events occur when channel activity is detected as well as for ongoing activity.